samirosman/squircleart.github.io/_posts/2017-02-26-normal-map-generation.md

 ![Normal Components](/images/normal-map-generation/normal_components.png  "Normal Components")

-Take your time looking at this image and try to figure out what it represent, A white color in the first image represent a vector that is pointing greatly toward the positive x direction while a black color represent a vector pointing in the negative x direction, grey color on the other hand tells us that the vector is neither pointing in the positive or negative x direction (remember that a grey color represent zero in the real scale).
+Take your time looking at this image and try to figure out what it represents, A white color in the first image represent a vector that is pointing greatly toward the positive x direction while a black color represent a vector pointing in the negative x direction, grey color on the other hand tells us that the vector is neither pointing in the positive or negative x direction (remember that a grey color represents zero in the real scale).
 The same apply for Y direction of the second image.
 It is also worth noting that the points in the z component (last image) are mostly white because if you remember correctly, we said that the normal map vectors are generally pointing in the same direction as the original normal.
 A grey colored points however in the z component is where the other 2 components have a stronger values because the vector is normalized and increasing a component will decrease the others.

-Ok, great, now we know what we are suppose to calculate in order to generate a normal map.
-Lets get into generating it.
+Ok, great, now we know what we are supposed to calculate in order to generate a normal map.
+Let's get into generating it.

 # Generating Normal Maps